 In order to qualify as a REIT, we are required to make distributions, other than capital gain distributions, to our stockholders each year in the amount of at least 90% of our taxable income.
 We may make distributions in the form of cash or other property, including distributions of our own securities.
-While we generally expect to pay distributions from cash flows provided by operating activities, we have and may continue to cover periodic shortfalls between distributions paid and cash flows from operating activities with proceeds from other sources, such as from cash flows provided by financing activities ("Other Sources"), a component of which could include borrowings, whether collateralized by our properties or unsecured, or net sales proceeds from the sale of real estate.
-We will continue to monitor the extent of the impact of the disruptions from the COVID-19 pandemic on our cash flows from operations in determining the level of distributions going forward.
+While we generally expect to pay distributions from cash flows provided by operating activities, we have and may continue to cover periodic shortfalls between distributions paid and cash flows from operating activities with proceeds from other sources; such as from cash flows provided by financing activities ("Other Sources"), a component of which could include borrowings, whether collateralized by our properties or unsecured, or net sales proceeds from the sale of real estate.